AO-HELP Emergency Plan

 PaperPlane.org For fourteen years, Ken Blackburn's paper airplanes held the Guinness Book record for time aloft (18.8 seconds).
 This is from his book.

-Build a village out of paper templates to download and cut out
+Make a Popup Paper Village - templates to download and cut out

 Pictures of fairies to color